 Then, there’s the Echo Show, (£200) which adds a touchscreen to the Echo, so you interact with the assistant in a completely different way, and view visual content, such as a security camera’s feed.
 It also has a Zigbee hub.
 Looking for a smaller touchscreen device?
 The Amazon Echo Show 5 should be the product for you, and it’s cheaper, too at £79.99.

 Google has a growing number of products.
 The original Home is the main product, which competes against the Echo in terms features and price (£89).
 Then, there’s the Google Home Mini (£50), which competes with the Echo Dot and is cheap enough to spread throughout your home.
 This product doesn’t have any audio outputs, so you can’t connect it easily to an external hi-fi system (well, not without this handy Google Home 3.5mm audio jack hack, that is).
-There’s also the Google Home Max, a music-focussed speaker.
-Google has launched the Google Home Hub a smart display that competes with the Echo Show, plus there are third party models coming, too (reviews coming soon).
+There’s also the Google Home Max, a music-focused speaker.
+Google has launched the Google Home Hub a smart display that competes with the Echo Show, plus there are third party models, too.

 Both companies are also working with external partners, launching a series of smart speakers powered by the voice assistant.
-We’ve already seen the excellent Alexa-powered Sonos One, which now has the option of the Google Assistant, but there’s a range of other products on the way, such as the Harmon Kardon Allure.
-Google is following suit, with the Sony LF-S50G and Panasonic SC-GA10 among others.
+We’ve already seen the excellent Alexa-powered Sonos One, which now has the option of the Google Assistant, but there’s a range of other products available.
+There are some key differences between the ways that Google and Amazon treat third-party devices.